 The Nuclear Waste Management Organization (NWMO) has a legal obligation to manage all of Canada's used nuclear fuel - that which exists now and that which will be produced in the future [Canada, 2002].
-The NWMO continually monitors new developments to be prepared to assume its legal responsibility to manage used nuclear fuel in light of these evolving energy developments.
+The NWMO continually monitors new developments to be prepared to assume its legal responsibility to manage used nuclear fuel.